Compliance Management Governance Best Practices

 Know the enterprise industry's regulatory environment - There needs to be a clear understanding of the regulatory environment of the enterprise’s specific industry.
 Not every organization has the personnel or expertise to stay up to date with every piece of legislation and its requirements on them.
 Someone in the enterprise should formally add these compliance responsibilities to their jobs.
 Again, this could be the Chief Compliance Officer (CCO).

-Determine enterprise compliance goals - Question to ask what are the goals and objectives of the compliance management process.
+Determine enterprise compliance goals - Question to ask what are the goals and objectives of the compliance management process?
 The enterprise should identify key results that matter to its various stakeholders.
 It also means establishing clear metrics to measure how well the compliance program meets those goals and objectives.

-- Create effective policies and procedures - The compliance management best practices means getting all of these expectations and requirements in writing for employees to know and sign off on.
+- Create effective policies and procedures - The compliance management best practices mean getting all of these expectations and requirements in writing for employees to know and sign off on.
 And Compliance Management Tool Kit provides that solution to make this process easier and more provable if or when regulators come calling.

 - Hold employees and related parties accountable - There need to be consequences if compliance mandates are not followed.